Dani-Gore13/SVG-Logo-Maker/README.md

 ## Description

-This application uses Node.js to create logo using any three charaters of you choice.
+This application uses Node.js to create logo using any three charaters of your choice.

 ## Table of Contents